shazow/unstdlib.py/README.md

 should serve as a good foundation for your own application-specific code instead of a complete framework.
 In other words, it is preferred to have a 2-line function that covers 80% of use cases than a 20-line function that covers 100% of the use cases.
+Unexpected behaviour on bad input is fine as long as expected usage is well documented.

 ## Highlights